Charlie Chaplin: Background and childhood hardship

-Chaplin's childhood was fraught with poverty and hardship, making his eventual trajectory "the most dramatic of all the rags to riches stories ever told" according to his authorised biographer David Robinson.
+Chaplin's childhood was marked by poverty and hardship, making his later rise, according to his authorised biographer David Robinson, "the most dramatic of all the rags to riches stories ever told".
 Chaplin's early years were spent with his mother and brother Sydney in the London district of Kennington.
-Hannah had no means of income, other than occasional nursing and dressmaking, and Chaplin Sr. provided no financial support.
+Hannah had no means of income other than occasional nursing and dressmaking, and Chaplin Sr. provided no financial support.
 As the situation deteriorated, Chaplin was sent to Lambeth Workhouse when he was seven years old.
 (Note: Hannah became ill in May 1896, and was admitted to hospital.
 Southwark Council ruled that it was necessary to send the children to a workhouse "owing to the absence of their father and the destitution and illness of their mother".)
-The council housed him at the Central London District School for paupers, which Chaplin remembered as "a forlorn existence".
+The council housed him at the Central London District School for paupers, which he later remembered as "a forlorn existence".
 He was briefly reunited with his mother 18 months later, but Hannah was forced to readmit her family to the workhouse in July 1898.
 The boys were promptly sent to Norwood Schools, another institution for destitute children.

 In September 1898, Hannah was committed to Cane Hill mental asylum; she had developed psychosis seemingly brought on by an infection of syphilis and malnutrition.
-For the two months she was there, Chaplin and his brother Sydney were sent to live with their father, whom the young boys scarcely knew.
-Charles Sr. was by then severely alcoholic, and life there was bad enough to provoke a visit from the National Society for the Prevention of Cruelty to Children.
-Chaplin's father died two years later, at 38 years old, from cirrhosis of the liver.
+During her two-month stay, Chaplin and Sydney were sent to live with their father, whom they scarcely knew.
+Charles Sr. was by then severely alcoholic, and conditions were poor enough to prompt a visit from the National Society for the Prevention of Cruelty to Children.
+Charles Sr. died two years later, aged 38, from cirrhosis of the liver.

-Hannah entered a period of remission but, in May 1903, became ill again.
-Chaplin, then 14, had the task of taking his mother to the infirmary, from where she was sent back to Cane Hill.
+Hannah entered a period of remission but became ill again in May 1903.
+Chaplin, then 14, had the task of taking her to the infirmary, from where she returned to Cane Hill.
 He lived alone for several days, searching for food and occasionally sleeping rough, until Sydney – who had joined the Navy two years earlier – returned.
-Hannah was released from the asylum eight months later, but in March 1905, her illness returned, this time permanently.
-"There was nothing we could do but accept poor mother's fate", Chaplin later wrote, and she remained in care until her death in 1928.
+Hannah was released from the asylum eight months later, but her illness recurred in March 1905 and became permanent.
+"There was nothing we could do but accept poor mother's fate", Chaplin later wrote; she remained in care until her death in 1928.